xapple/crest4/README.md

 ## Installing

 Since `crest4` is written in python it is compatible with all operating systems: Linux, macOS and Windows.
-The only prerequisite is python version 3.8 or above which is often installed by default.
+The only prerequisite is python version 3.8 or above, which is often installed by default.
 Simply choose one of the two following methods to install, depending on which package manager you prefer to use.

 ### Installing via `conda`